 A little more than sixteen hundred miles separates Chihuahua, Mexico, and Minneapolis, Minnesota.
 The former is the birthplace of Javier Rios; the latter is where he’s made a home since 2005 for himself, his wife, and their two sons.
-The distance between the two cities is great both in literal and figurative terms (both distance in miles and in culture and size), and for Rios—now serving as senior quality director for Wagner Spray Tech—the road between the two has given him a serendipitous journey.
+The distance between the two cities is great both in literal and figurative terms (both distance in miles and in culture and size), and for Rios—now serving as vice president of quality in the decorative finishing division for Wagner Spray Tech—the road between the two has given him a serendipitous journey.

 As a boy, Rios also lived in the Mexican city of Monterrey when his family relocated there for a few years to further his father’s medical studies.
 This stop in his journey proved most influential in his development.
 “Monterrey, compared to Chihuahua, is a metropolis,” Rios says.
 “It created something different in me.
 It made me think of life in very different ways.”